 For powering the robot, I currently use a 6S1P (24 V) 2650 mAh LiPo battery.
 That’s quite a big one: it allows for up to 5 hours of driving time.
 So, such a big battery is not strictly required.
 Besides this battery being relatively cheap (in Wh/€), a big mass on top of the robot makes the robot fall “slower”.
 This makes stabilising the control loop easier, and, it also looks more natural in my opinion.
 A sturdy case has been 3D printed to fit tightly around the battery, to allow for protection.
 The high voltage of the battery allows the steppers to be run at extremely high speeds.
 Note that 6S is over the top, and 3S will give sufficiently high speeds.

 The last part to add is a PCB.
 For the first robot versions, I developed some experimental PCBs.
 For the current version, I’ve drawn a simple PCB, based on commonly available modules (IMU / step-stick / ESP32 dev board), which allows for easy assembly.
 The PCB is drawn in KiCad, which is open source software.
-I have some PCBs in stock, so feel free to ask for one.
 In case you want to make something yourself (on an experimental PCB), see the PDF of the schematic in the Git repo.

 The total cost of the robot is quite limited due to use of standard components.
 Electronics are about €10, steppers €10 a piece, battery between €5 and €30.
 The frame can be printed cheaply (see Git repo for source files), or simply zip tie everything to a piece of wood.
 Currently I use an RC transmitter / receiver, which drives the cost up, but as soon as WiFi/Bluetooth control is implemented, it isn’t required anymore.